 UV Germicidal Lights

 A UV germicidal light is placed inside your comfort unit.
 Its penetrating rays eradicate bacteria and mold within seconds.

-If your family has allergies or asthma, this unit might give welcome relief.
+If your family has allergies or asthma, this unit might give relief.
 Especially if you live in an extremely hot climate where bacteria and mold grow quickly.